spol-bf/terraform-github-repository/README.md

 A [Terraform] module for creating a public or private repository on [Github].

-**_This module supports Terraform v1.x and is compatible with the Official Terraform GitHub Provider v6.7 to v6.x from `integrations/github`._**
+**_This module supports Terraform v1.x and is compatible with the Official Terraform GitHub Provider v6.7 and above from `integrations/github`._**

 **Attention: This module is incompatible with the Hashicorp GitHub Provider!
 The latest version of this module supporting `hashicorp/github` provider is `~> 0.10.0`**